Sayali-bhujbal/splunk-ssh-siem-dashboard/README.md

 # 2. Possible Brute Force
 - Click on Add Panel

-- Under New, choose Statstics Table
+- Under New, choose Statistics Table

 - Use Shared Time Picker time_range

-- Set Content Title to Possible Brute Force b IP Address
+- Set Content Title to Possible Brute Force by IP Address

 - Enter the Search String as below: